App version: 0.1.0

 AmountUp to $50,000

-Interest Rates5% to 20%
+Interest rates8% to 13%

-Repayment TermsA few months to 7 years
+Repayment termsA few months to 7 years

 While there are other loan products that small business owners may be able to access, microloans may be a more predictable and sustainable lending option compared to merchant cash advances, which typically have high borrowing costs and less regulatory oversight.

-Types of Microlenders
+4 Types of Microloans

 To find the right microloan for your business, it helps to understand the different types of microlenders.
-Many lenders offer microloans in addition to other loan programs, while some lenders specialize in microlending to specific communities.
-Below, you’ll find information on different kinds of microlenders and generally how a microloan works for each type.
+What is microlending?
+It’s when community-based organizations offer financing to small businesses and startups with fewer than five employees.
+Many lenders offer microloans of up to $50K in addition to other loan programs, while some lenders specialize in microlending to specific communities.Below, you’ll find information on different kinds of microlenders and generally how a microloan works for each type.

-SBA Microloans
+1. SBA Microloans

 The SBA’s Microloan program provides direct, government-backed loans to intermediary microlenders who can then offer borrowers necessary funding and training to start and run a small business.
-Loans can be up to $50,000 with some programs specific to women, veterans, and other underserved communities.Terms and conditions are negotiated directly with the intermediary lender, not the SBA, but general SBA microloan interest rates and terms are:
+Loans can be up to $50K with some programs specific to women, veterans, and other underserved communities.Terms and conditions are negotiated directly with the intermediary lender, not the SBA, but general SBA microloan interest rates and terms are:

-Max Loan Term6 years
+Max loan term6 years

-Interest Rates8% to 13%
+Interest rates8% to 13%

-For more information on where to find a local SBA intermediary lender or get more information about microloans, contact your local SBA District Office
+For more information on where to find a local SBA intermediary lender or get more information about microloans, contact your local SBA District Office.

-Peer-to-Peer (P2P) Microlenders
+2. Peer-to-Peer (P2P) Microlenders

-Peer-to-peer (P2P) business lending has grown in popularity in recent years and allows borrowers to access capital directly from other individuals (investors), without a financial institution acting as a “middle man.”
-Using online platforms to connect, borrowers can often find funding quickly from lenders who want to invest.
-For small business owners with little or bad credit, P2P lending may be a useful resource for accessing microloans.
+Peer-to-peer (P2P) business lending allows borrowers to access capital directly from other individuals (investors), without a financial institution acting as a “middle man.”
+Using online platforms to connect, borrowers can often find funding quickly from lenders who want to invest.For small business owners with little or bad credit, P2P lending may be a useful resource for accessing microloans.
 Many investors don’t require the same level of qualifications that a bank or credit union does (like collateral or good credit), but it’s still important to research P2P lenders and their terms and conditions to ensure they meet your business needs and financial outlook.
-If you’re interested in pursuing a P2P microloan, you may want to check out LendingClub.
-Their fast and easy application process and generally positive track record of helping small businesses secure funding makes them one of our top picks.
-Additional examples of P2P microlenders are:

-Mission-Driven Microlenders
+3. Mission-Driven Microlenders

 • Community Development Banks